staceybrandsma/staceybrandsma.github.io/docs/README.md

 Collaboration & Community Building:
 - Vice Chair of organizing committee for annual Data Science Symposium at Amgen.
-  - Facilitated annual event for between 500 and 1000 Amgen employees.
+  - Facilitated annual event for ~1500 Amgen employees.
 - Leader and facilitator of the mentoring program.
   - I built a matching software to streamline the mentor matching process, saving hundreds of work hours and improving matching.
 - Mentor and manager of junior staff and ambassador for data science across Amgen, facilitating symposiums, journal clubs, knowledge sharing sessions, pilots, and lunch and learns.